What Happens if You Don’t Have Health Insurance?

 Free.
 Simple.
 Secure.

-Health insurance is a secure and safe choice, especially if you have a chronic illness or frequently require medical services.
+Health insurance provides financial protection, especially if you have a chronic illness or frequently require medical services.

 What Happens if You Don't Have Health Insurance?